 That doesn’t mean you are alone – there is plenty of expertise out there to help you through.
 You just need to be prepared to put in a lot of time and effort, and probably some funds.
 Even if you do all of that, though, there is no guarantee of success.

 You need to be very clear about your reason – your ‘why’ – as this will be your motivation.
 It’ll stop you giving up when you meet the inevitable hurdles, or feel you’re pushing a very large weight uphill.

-If you get it right, though, your sense of achievement, satisfaction and pride will be immense.
+If you get it right, though, your sense of achievement, satisfaction, and pride, will be immense.

 Your motivation to publish

 The very publication of a book might be the end in itself, and there’s nothing wrong with that.
-Perhaps you just want to release this material from the confines of your own mind and share it with others.
+Perhaps you just want to release this material from the confines of your own mind, and to share it with others.
 In that case, you won’t necessarily be envisaging a ‘market’ for it.
 What will motivate you will be a desire to create the very best version of your book that you can.
-By doing so you will do justice to what it is you want to put across.
+By doing so, you will do justice to what it is you want to put across.

 On the other hand, your intention might be for your work to find an as-yet-unknown audience.
 If you want your book to have a commercial life, marketing will be something that needs consideration, time and effort.
 Google (or your search tool of choice) is most certainly your friend here.
 You will find plenty of resources online, both free and paid, to help you with your marketing plan.
 Also critical will be the design and presentation of your book so that it stands out in the marketplace.
 Your motivation, then, will be the creation of a worthy and successful product.

 There is a third option – using your book to promote a product, service or brand.
 Here it becomes an integral part of your marketing strategy.
 To succeed, your book will need authenticity and authoritativeness – to be both a true reflection and a convincing ambassador.
 One thing it must not be, though, is ‘salesy’ – that will only get the reader’s back up.